ganeshutah/Jove/README.md

 We may abbreviate this book's title by ``ACPP''

-The Gitlab URL for this README.md is https://github.com/ganeshutah/Jove.git
+The Github URL for this README.md is https://github.com/ganeshutah/Jove.git

 The code collection is called "Jove" (which the reader may recognize as another name for planet Jupiter).
 We will refer